peterbeck/gnusocial-debian/README.md

     debconf-set-selections <<<'gnusocial gnusocial/domain string <domain name>'
-    debconf-set-selections <<<'gnusocial gnusocial/admin_password string <my admin password>' debconf-set-selections <<<'gnusocial gnusocial/mysql_password string <mysql database password>'

-If you want the system to also be accessible as a .onion service:

-    sudo apt-get install tor

-And if you want your site to be _only_ accessible as an onion service:

-    debconf-set-selections <<<'gnusocial gnusocial/domain string gnusocial.onion'
     debconf-set-selections <<<'gnusocial gnusocial/admin_password string <my admin password>' debconf-set-selections <<<'gnusocial gnusocial/mysql_password string <mariaDB root user password>'

 Install your preferred web server: